NodeBE4/opinion/_posts/2022-05-23-EnclavedMicrostate.md

 ### Technological Developments

 A focus purely on standard-issue infantry small arms obscures some rather noticeable technological developments, particularly in the field of artillery.
 One of the more noted developments of the period was the Gribeauval system introduced in 1765, which saw the French field artillery standardised to four calibres, and which also involved the guns being produced through machining by drilling out the bore rather than being cast with a void using a disposable clay core, allowing for more precise manufacture and a lighter end product.
 But Gribeauval was not the first artillery standardiser, merely one of the more comprehensive as well as being the first to introduce bore-drilling.
 Within France he was already building off standardisation attempts made by Vallière in the 1730s, while Austria saw its own attempt at artillery standardisation with the Liechtenstein system in the 1750s.
-These standardisations did not simply incrementally alter the efficiency of artillery, but also saw a move towards generally lighter calibres that were more suited to the conditions of field battles, which demanded greater mobility (and lighter guns were more easily moved) and higher rates of fire (and you could carry more ammo for lighter guns).
+These standardisations did not simply incrementally alter the efficiency of artillery, but also saw a move towards generally lighter calibres that were more suited to the conditions of field battles, which demanded greater mobility and higher, sustained rates of fire.
+You could carry more ammo for guns of smaller calibre, and lighter guns in general were easier to move.

 In addition, the solid shot-firing field cannon was not the only gun type in use, as the former half of the eighteenth century also saw the rise of the explosive shell-firing howitzer.
 This had been introduced by the Dutch as a siege weapon in the 1690s, but its viability as a battlefield weapon soon became apparent.
 Because they fired explosive shells in a relatively high arc, howitzers essentially allowed for indirect fire, and could be a palpable threat against troops in built-up areas or field fortifications who were well-protected from direct fire guns, diminishing the effectiveness of holding such strongpoints.
 But howitzers also derived their field potential from their usefulness as a platform for firing canister, a short-range anti-personnel munition consisting essentially of musket rounds that would end up being dispersed across a wide area.
 The wide bore and short barrel of the howitzer meant that it fired an especially large number of rounds across an especially wide dispersion.
 This latter role was so substantial that one particularly enterprising Russian ordnance master, Pyotr Shuvalov, developed a gun which he called the 'secret howitzer' designed as a canister-only platform, using a rather creative oval bore shape in an attempt to improve the horizontal dispersion of canister shot.
 It wasn't very good (nor were his attempts at light field mortars), although another of Shuvalov's introductions, the 'unicorn', paved the way for future developments (once its kinks were ironed out).
 Able to fire solid shot, shells, and canister, the unicorn was versatile enough that the basic pattern remained in service through the Crimean War in the 1850s.